salesforce/wire-service-jest-util/README.md

 export const getTodo = createWireAdapterMock();
 ```

-Once the wire adapter does not depend on outside code or data, you can test your component.
+Now that the wire adapter does not depend on outside code or data, you can test your component.

  ```js
 import { createElement } from 'lwc';